- Q220 consolidated revenue US$121.54 million, compared with US$90.70 million in the year-ago quarter

-The gross profit in the second quarter of 2018 was US$31.05 million, representing a decrease of 5.73% from the previous quarter and a decrease of 9.97% compared to the same quarter of last year.
+The gross profit in the second quarter of 2020 was US$53.81 million, representing an increase of 22.57% from the previous quarter and an increase of 41.22% compared to the same quarter of last year.

 About Parade Technologies, Ltd.